Book – 10 Minutes Mindfulness, 71 Habits for Living in the Present Moment (Review)

-- Take few deep breath before you start driving, avoid putting on radio and put phone on silent.
+- Take a few deep breaths before driving, and avoid putting on the radio and the phone on silent.

 - Drive within the speed limit.

 - Be more observant of your surroundings without judging.

-- Be grateful for having automobile, as it makes commute more feasible.
+- Be grateful for having an automobile, as it makes commuting more feasible.

 2) Focus on Your Work Purpose –

-- This one can be effective habit to develop.
+- This one can be an effective habit to develop.
 Before starting the work, take a moment and think of the purpose of your work.
 It does include providing for family and paying bills.

-- This in a way can lead us to being grateful and may help us counter-attack all the negativity we face at work.
+- This can make us grateful and help us counter-attack all the negativity we face at work.

 PART V – Afternoon Mindfulness Habits

 1) Practice “Slow Work” –

-- When we are too focused on outcome and jump from one to another activity we lose sight of process and love of process, enjoying process can be, as satisfying some time even more than the outcome.
+- When we are too focused on the outcome and jump from one activity to another, we lose sight of the process and love of the process; enjoying the process can be a more satisfying time than the outcome.

-- Slowing down at work helps in falling in love with process, and as we start noticing the process journey, end result becomes much more adored.
+- Slowing down at work helps us fall in love with the process, and as we start noticing the journey, the result becomes much more adored.

-Five ways of slowing down at work and making the best of the process.
+Five ways of slowing down at work and improving the process.